yetanalytics/lrsql/doc/reactions.md

 Each condition is a set of rules for finding significant statements.
 Each condition has a unique name followed by its rules, which can be composed with boolean logic.

-In the example given, statement `a` must have an object `id` equal to `https://example.com/activities/a`, a verb `id` equal to `https://example.com/verbs/completed`, and its result `success` property equal to `true`.
-Statement `b` must have the same verb and result success but an object `id` equal to `https://example.com/activities/b` and a timestamp greater than that of `a`.
+In the example given, statement `alpha` must have an object `id` equal to `https://example.com/activities/alpha`, a verb `id` equal to `https://example.com/verbs/completed`, and its result `success` property equal to `true`.
+Statement `beta` must have the same verb and result success but an object `id` equal to `https://example.com/activities/beta` and a timestamp greater than that of `alpha`.

 #### Rules